,

 In our experience from talking with hundreds of gambling addicts, gambling isn’t about money anymore.
 It doesn’t matter if the person wins or loses.
 A compulsive gambler will continue to gamble no matter what.
 Hence, it’s impossible to cover gambling losses with a big win.

-Can you relate to gambling to win back or to pay back your debt?
+Can you relate to gambling to win or pay back your debt?
 If so, be aware it’s a sign of problematic gambling.

 17. Chasing old losses

-It’s not only in gambling this phenomenon exists.
+This phenomenon exists not only in gambling.
 In the business world, it’s called sunk costs.
 It’s money a company already has invested in a project.
-The more money invested, the more likely the company will continue investing even if it’s a “dead project .”It’s another, equally bad, way of trying to chase the losses.
+The more money invested, the more likely the company will continue investing even if it’s a “dead project .”It’s another equally bad way of trying to chase losses.

 Have you returned to the casino the next day to win back what you lost?